 In addition to teaching, I love to be outdoors.
 I take myself on a trip every year to a different place in the US where I camp, hike, and explore.
 I have been to every state except for four and have visited 13 different countries.
 I love learning about new cultures and have goals to visit each continent, eventually.

-University of North Carolina at Charlotte - BA, Elementary Education
+Undergraduate Degree: University of North Carolina at Charlotte - Bachelor in Arts, Elementary Education

 What is your teaching philosophy?

 My teaching philosophy falls within the Montessori teaching style.
 I believe students should be given the opportunity to discover their own personal learning style through activities that support differentiated instruction, independent learning, and critical thinking skills.
 Schools should prepare students for the real world, and I cater my teaching style to support student-directed learning with teacher facilitation.

 What might you do in a typical first session with a student?